ramkishore07s/Unsupervised-BinaryTree-LSTM/README.md

 # Unsupervised-Tree-LSTM

-This is a simplified implementation of the TreeLSTM provided at <a href='https://github.com/jihunchoi/unsupervised-treelstm'>jihunchoi/unsupervised-treelstm</a>.
+This is a modified implementation of the TreeLSTM provided at <a href='https://github.com/jihunchoi/unsupervised-treelstm'>jihunchoi/unsupervised-treelstm</a>.

-* Only deals with fixed size input.
-* No extra features like Intra-attention, Leaf transformation etc. Only the core concept is implemented.